 After that deployment, he recovered & was reevaluated as qualified for full-duty status as a diver.

-Then LT O'Brien was elevated to task force SEAL ops officer in support of a SEAL Team THREE Task Unit working for Task Force Commander Admiral Stephen Clarey during the Persian Gulf War (Operations Desert Shield, Desert Storm, Provide Comfort) defeat of the Iraqi invasion in Kuwait.
+Then LT O'Brien was elevated to task force SEAL Ops officer in support of a SEAL Team THREE Task Unit working for Task Force Commander Admiral Stephen Clarey during the Persian Gulf War (Operations Desert Shield, Desert Storm, Provide Comfort) defeat of the Iraqi invasion in Kuwait.

 A highlight of that deployment was his task unit processed 1,500 prisoners of war (POW) in 2 days.
 He also worked with SEAL Team EIGHT, Admiral Bill McRaven and Captain Pete Toennies (his first CO at SEAL Team FIVE).
+His unit was awarded the Combat Action Ribbon, Joint Meritorious Unit Award, Southwest Asia Medal & Kuwait Liberation Medals.

 Their Amphibious Task Force (19 total ships) was the largest naval deployment and operation since the Vietnam War.
 With an unprecedented multinational coalition of 38 countries led by President Bush Sr., the Gulf War also resulted in a historically low number of KIA casualties for a large-scale operation (500,000 American troops participated).

-Then he was assigned by Commodore Ray Smith to SDV Team ONE at Pearl Harbor HI as a Platoon Commander (DDS), led overseas deployments to NSWU-1, and received the Navy Unit Commendation & Battle Efficiency ("Battle E") award from CDR Joe Yarborough & the Secretary of the Navy.
+Then he was assigned by Commodore Ray Smith to SDV Team ONE at Pearl Harbor HI as a Platoon Commander (DDS), led overseas deployments to NSWU-1 in Guam, and received his second Navy Unit Commendation & a rare Battle "E" award (Battle Excellence) from the Secretary of the Navy for a shipboard detachment.

 O'Brien's shipboard deployments included onboard USS Peleliu (LHA-5), USS Tarawa (LHA-1), USS Okinawa (LPH-3), USS Blueback (SS-581), USS Tunny (SSN-682), and USS Bates (SSN-680).